ftlabs/Ingestion/README.md

 The file format of the 3rd party audio files that we absorb

 ##### AWS_REGION
 The region of the AWS services that we're using.
+Defaults to 'us-west-2' if no option is passed.

 ##### SENTRY_DSN
 The DSN for Sentry (for alerts when things go wrong)